BenBarnes7/benbarnes7.github.io/Untitled-1.md

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Analysis Approach ****:** section 7.1 **       **
+- **Analysis Approach ****:** section 7.1 **       **
-- **••**** Business Analysis **** Org ****Organizational**  **Standards**** : **describe any expected quality, formatting rules, syntax rules, and requirements structure imposed by the organization.
-These standards define what a good requirement set is and may be based on industry standards.**        **
+- **Business Analysis **** Org ****Organizational**  **Standards**** : **describe any expected quality, formatting rules, syntax rules, and requirements structure imposed by the organization.
+These standards define what a good requirement set is and may be based on industry standards.****
-- **••**** Compliance **** or Regulator ****y**  **Standards**** : ****        ** are imposed by external organizations, commonly for reasons related to security, protecting personal information, legal considerations, or safety reasons.
+- **Compliance **** or Regulator ****y**  **Standards**** : ****** are imposed by external organizations, commonly for reasons related to security, protecting personal information, legal considerations, or safety reasons.
 Most often they are government or industry regulations.
-- **••**** Requir ****ements &amp; Other Product Information:** section 7.3 **ed Capabilities and Features**
+- **Requir ****ements &amp; Other Product Information:** section 7.3 **ed Capabilities and Features**

 **Tools &amp; Techniques:**

-- **••**** INVEST ****:** describes the characteristics that user stories need to demonstrate to be considered &quot;good&quot; and &quot;ready&quot; for development.
+- **INVEST ****:** describes the characteristics that user stories need to demonstrate to be considered &quot;good&quot; and &quot;ready&quot; for development.
 INVEST stands for:
-  - **oo** Independent – the characteristic that breaks as many dependencies between user stories as possible so that it can be built by itself.
+  - Independent – the characteristic that breaks as many dependencies between user stories as possible so that it can be built by itself.
-  - **oo** Negotiable – ensures that too much information is not captured up from, because all user stories and detail surrounding them should be negotiable between the development team and business stakeholders until enough information is known and accepted for development.
+  - Negotiable – ensures that too much information is not captured up from, because all user stories and detail surrounding them should be negotiable between the development team and business stakeholders until enough information is known and accepted for development.
-  - **oo** Valuable – where each story has value to the business or customer and the backlog is ranked based on that value.
+  - Valuable – where each story has value to the business or customer and the backlog is ranked based on that value.
-  - **oo** Estimable (or estimate-able) – ensures that user stories have enough detail for the development team to provide a rough estimate of size.
+  - Estimable (or estimate-able) – ensures that user stories have enough detail for the development team to provide a rough estimate of size.
 If the development team cannot size the story, there is not enough detail.
-  - **oo** Small – means that the story is small enough for the development team to complete within a single time-boxed iteration.
+  - Small – means that the story is small enough for the development team to complete within a single time-boxed iteration.
-  - **oo** Testable – determines whether a story can be finitely tested by a test team and the customer understands how to accept the requirement as done.
+  - Testable – determines whether a story can be finitely tested by a test team and the customer understands how to accept the requirement as done.
 Usually written as acceptance criteria.
-- **••**** Peer Reviews ****:** involve one or more coworkers reviewing the work completed by the business analyst.
+- **Peer Reviews ****:** involve one or more coworkers reviewing the work completed by the business analyst.
 Commonly, the peer who performs the review is another business analyst, team lead, or quality control team member.
 Reviewers focus on the logic and readability of the requirements and looking for consistency with in the requirements for avoid contradictions.
 Often, business analysts will have an informal peer review meeting before reviewing requirements with stakeholders to ensure that issues are resolved.

 **       **